 But how can your nonprofit decide on which matching gift database to choose?

-- Our top choice for a matching gift database.
+- What is the top industry choice for a matching gift database?

-- How easy it was to use the data.
+- How easy is it to use the provided data?

 If you’re ready to learn more about these providers and how they can empower your fundraising strategy, read on!